pulumi/docs/pulumi-hugo/themes/default/content/blog/intro-to-step-functions/index.md

 $ pip3 install -r requirements.txt
 ```

 Before we run the example, let’s look at the code.
 A step function is made up of a lambda function and a state machine that runs the function.
-Both the lambda and the state machine require an [IAM execution role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) and [policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) to access AWS services and resources.
+We first need to define the permissions for the code.
+Both the lambda and the state machine require an [IAM execution role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) and [IAM access policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) to access AWS services and resources.
 The `iam.py` module establishes the roles and policies and the AWS region, which are imported in `__main__,py`.

 The lambda returns “Hello world!”  when called.
 Note that the handler is the name of the module, `hello`, and the name of the function, `handler`.